MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyChatControl/methods/partychatcontrol_configureaudiomanipulationvoicestream.md

 | Bits per sample | 32 | 16 |
 | Sample type | ```PartyAudioSampleType::Float``` | ```PartyAudioSampleType::Integer``` |
 | Interleaved | false | false |

+<br /><br /> For a list of supported format options for PlayStation® 5, please refer to the README-RealTimeAudioManipulation.md document distributed with the Party library package.

 ## Requirements